Last Updated on October 15, 2021 by Grow with Bovees

 Philodendron Micans, or Micans Philodendron.
 You’ve seen pictures of them on Instagram.
-You’ve looked them up to find out why people are taking so many pictures of them.
+You’ve looked them up to find out why plant lovers are taking so many pictures of them.

 Or you may be asking why people are going to Etsy to buy one or more of this particular indoor plant (yes, philodendron plants can be purchased on Etsy)?